-Top Tours & Activities in Dresden
+Top attractions in Dresden

 Famous for its rich art collections, river views, and Baroque architecture, Dresden is an essential stop on any trip to Europe.
 With so much to see and do, here are some of the top sights to help you get the most out of the city.